-The second part of this risk, about Google's role for support tickets with attachments, can also be mitigated by the schools.
-Based on the Privacy Amendment, Google has become a processor for the Technical Support Services, and thus also for Content Data, if a school decides to actively provide access to support personnel.
+The second part of this risk, about Google's role for support tickets with attachments, has also been mitigated.
+Based on the Privacy Amendment, Google has become a processor for the Technical Support Services, and thus also for any attached Content Data.